Samsung Odyssey G9 Cyber Monday Deal 2021: Lowest Price Now | Digital Trends

-High-end gaming monitors promise to be in great demand for the PC gamer on your shopping list, and the 49- inch Samsung Odyssey G9, with a steep Cyber Monday discount of $500, may be just the ticket for your favorite gamer, or even for yourself.
-At 31% off the regular price, Cyber Monday deals like this are in high demand, so if want pick up a gaming monitor, this is one of the best deals around.
-Gaming monitors in this class tend to sell out fast, so jump on it while you can.
+High-end gaming monitors promise to be in great demand for the PC gamer on your shopping list, and this 49-inch Samsung Odyssey G9 Cyber Monday deal with a massive discount of $500, may be just the ticket for your favorite gamer, or even for yourself.
+At 31% off the regular price, last-minute Cyber Monday deals like this are in high demand, so if you want to pick up a gaming monitor, this is one of the best remaining deals.

 Today’s best Samsung Odyssey G9 Cyber Monday deal